-Clinical Sessions: Students are expected to complete 100% of clinical.
+Clinical Sessions:

-- Any missed clinical time must be made up on the scheduled make-up date.
+- Students must complete 100% of clinical hours. - As proficiency of nursing skills is strongly linked to clinical attendance, only absences for extenuating circumstances will be excused (e.g., illness, military duty, death of an immediate family member).
+The lead instructor should be notified in advance of clinical, if possible. - Any missed clinical time must be made up on the scheduled make-up date.
 Students missing 0-≤6 hours will make up 6 hours of clinical time.
 Students missing >6-9 hours will make up 9 hours of clinical time.
-Students missing >9-12 hours will make up 12 hours of clinical. - As proficiency of nursing skills is strongly linked to clinical attendance, only absences for extenuating circumstances will be excused (e.g., illness, COVID-19 exposure, military duty, death of an immediate family member, etc.).
-The lead instructor should be notified in advance of clinical, if possible. - Any student with an unexcused absence will not be allowed to make up the clinical day, which will result in an automatic withdrawal from the course.
+Students missing >9-12 hours will make up 12 hours of clinical.

+- Any student with an unexcused absence will not be allowed to make up the clinical day, which will result in an automatic withdrawal from the course.
 If after the withdrawal date, an unsatisfactory for the clinical component of the course will be assigned, and a grade of "D" will be received for the course. - The number of hours the student may be absent due to illness or extenuating circumstances is outlined below: